kyleabaya/stop-the-cap/README.md

 Key highlights
 - Full-stack project using Laravel (PHP) and Vue.js.
 - Demonstrates environment configuration, database migrations & seeding, frontend build tooling, and a local development workflow for testing multiplayer functionality.
-- Useful as a portfolio piece or resume project to show practical experience with modern web development tools.

 Tech stack
 - Backend: PHP 8+, Laravel